micmejia/bible-dump/NKJV/Exodus/Exod 19.md

 And you shall be to Me a kingdom of priests and a holy nation.'
 These _are_ the words which you shall speak to the children of Israel."

 ###### 7
-So Moses came and called for the elders of the people, and [^b]laid before them all these words which the Lord commanded him.
+So Moses came and called for the elders of the people, and laid before them all these words which the Lord commanded him.

 ###### 8
 Then all the people answered together and said, "All that the Lord has spoken we will do."
 So Moses brought back the words of the people to the Lord.